-Not everything is easily cleaned, so use a Pillowcase Wash Bag to clean those hard to wash household items around the house.
+Not everything is easily cleaned, so use a Pillowcase Wash Bag as an instant laundry bag to clean those hard to wash household items around the house.

 1. Bras and Lingerie

 Pillowcase wash bags are perfect for washing bras and lingerie.
 Not only will it will keep bra closures from attaching to your other fine washables, it will also stop your bras and fine washables and delicates from getting pills.

 Be sure to hook your bras closed when putting them into your pillowcase bag.
 Next set your machine wash on the gentle or delicate cycle and use a gentle detergent like Woolite®.
 Using too aggressive of cycle or harsh detergent will ruin your items.
 Air dry for best results.